BlueCannonBall/Polynet/README.md

 See `polynet.h` to check out more ways to use Polynet.

 ### What are `pn::UniqueSock`, `pn::SharedSock`, and `pn::WeakSock`?
-These 3 class templates are not unlike `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr`, except they deal with sockets rather than pointers.
+These 3 class templates are like `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr`, except they work with sockets rather than pointers.
 They ensure that sockets they own are automatically closed once they are no longer needed.